← Back to Guides

 Lower risk products:

-Even low-risk product sellers benefit from product liability cover — claims can come from unexpected directions, and the insurance is affordable enough that there is little reason not to have it.
+Even if you sell lower-risk products from your market stall, product liability cover is worth having; claims can come from unexpected directions, and the insurance is affordable enough that there is little reason not to have it.

 The Consumer Protection Act 1987